Universal Translation Services

 Pashto Language Grammar and Vocabulary

 Pashto is an Indo-European language spoken by around 50 million people, mainly in Afghanistan and Pakistan.
 It is a rich and complex language with grammar and vocabulary that can be challenging for learners.
 One of the most challenging aspects of Pashto grammar is its use of gender.
-There are three genders in Pashto – masculine, feminine, and neuter – and each noun, pronoun, and adjective must agree with the gender of the noun it is referring to.
+There are three genders in Pashto – masculine, feminine, and neuter – and each noun, pronoun, and adjective must agree with the gender of the noun it refers to.
 This can be a difficult concept for learners to grasp, but with some practice, it can be mastered.

 Pashto also has a complex system of verb tenses, with different tenses used for various purposes.
 For example, the past tense is used to describe events that have already happened, while the future tense is used to describe events.
-There are also tenses for describing events that are happening now and for events that are habitual.
-Again, this can be challenging for learners, but with some practice, it can be mastered.
+There are also tenses for describing events that are happening now and for habitual events.
+Again, this can be challenging for learners but can be mastered with practice.

 Are Pashto and Afghani the same?